FAQs

 What is a chimney liner and do I need one?

 A chimney liner helps carry smoke and combustion gases safely from your appliance to the outside.
-Whether you need one depends on the condition of the chimney and the appliance being used.
+Whether you need one depends on the condition of the chimney and the efficiency of teh appliance being used.
 A professional inspection is the best way to determine what's required.

 Can I sweep my own chimney?

-You can, but most homeowners lack the specialist equipment and experience needed to identify developing faults.
+You can, but most homeowners lack the specialist equipment and experience needed to identify developing faults and avoid damage to delicate linings.
 A professional sweep doesn't just remove soot – we're also looking for signs of damage, blockages, liner defects and potential safety issues.

 Why choose Swept Away Chimney Sweep?